-Positive News can be looked at by many different perspectives.
+Positive News can be looked at from many different perspectives.
 However Positive News VS. Negative News as an approach comes at the issue from oppositive ends of the spectrum.

 Subscriptions and advertising rules the day in most media and the crux of the matter is Negative News sells.
 Violence, murder, train wrecks and plane crashes, the more graphic the more captivated the audience becomes.

 Of course part of the issues is what is real from the perspective of proportional representation.
 Trouble spots in Urban Cities, like the South Side of Chicago, and Toronto’s Jane & Finch or Scarborough areas get their fair share of negative reporting but perhaps they also get their unfair share.
-While these area have their problems and definite gang issues etc. the reality is likely for every one negative act there are countless positive acts like community centre volunteers, big brothers and big sisters or a kindly act of a neighbor bringing food to a senior.
-Of course most of these are not “news worthy” unless there is some “out of the ordinary” angle or something extra-ordinary to make the item a story with human appeal, not just an every day act.
+While these areas have their problems and definite gang issues etc. the reality is likely for every one negative act there are countless positive acts like community center volunteers, big brothers, and big sisters or a kindly act of a neighbor bringing food to a senior.
+Of course, most of these are not “newsworthy” unless there is some “out of the ordinary” angle or something extraordinary to make the item a story with a human appeal, not just an everyday act.
 These of course on the large scale can wind up being on National Television on a program like CNN Heroes, which is a high point in positive journalism and is pointing the way to a new awareness that yes, great positive stories really do change the world as much as negative ones do.

 Canadian vocal group the Barenaked Ladies do a Parody of Negative News and what are often called disaster movies.
 In their analogy, negative news is like Chicken Little yelling “the Sky If Falling.”
 99% of the time ODDS ARE, it’s not going to fall at all!